Hi, I’m Bogdan Marincu – millennial father, husband, and the creator of Optimize My Life.

 Each one of these small decisions we have to make every day costs mental energy.
 And the higher the stakes, the greater the cost.
 Remember how long it took you to pick the next vacation spot?
 How about that time you decided to switch jobs or move to a new place?
 Wouldn’t it be easier if you had a system or a recipe to help you make all these decisions?

 Why you should trust me

 I’m an MD with a background in biophysics and neuroscience.
 And I’ve been experimenting with life optimization for more than 10 years.

-Optimizing my study methods enabled me to finish med school among the top 10% while authoring a scientific article and a textbook, and giving presentations at international congresses in the meantime.
+Optimizing my study methods enabled me to finish med school among the top 10% while tutoring, authoring a scientific article and a textbook, and giving presentations at international congresses on the side.

 Time optimization helped me work two jobs and have (mostly) stable, long-term relationships all through university.

-By optimizing eating and workouts I managed to lose 10 kg (22 pounds) in a year and have a friend call me Mister America after seeing me naked.
+By optimizing my eating habits and workouts I managed to lose 10 kg (22 pounds) in a year and have a friend call me Captain America after seeing me naked.
 During my PhD I optimized spendings so my wife and I could live on half a salary in the most expensive city in Germany.
 And this is just part of the story.

 Then I write about it here so you can optimize your life too.

-Why do I do it?
-Because I believe that we can all benefit from more time, more money and more mental energy.
+I believe that we can all benefit from more time, more money, and more mental energy.
 It will help us focus on what we really want to do, not what we have to do.
-And if this improves the lives of just a few people reading this blog, then it was all worth it.
+And if my tips improve the lives of just a few people reading this blog, then it was all worth it.